Nuremberg Airport: Cargo center

 In 1987, Cargo Center Nuremberg (CCN) was put into operation.

 Nuremberg is also the economic and service metropolis of Franconia with approximately 150,000 companies and enterprises taking advantage of the locality of Nuremberg as a traffic junction of highways (A3, A9 & A73) and railroads.
 The region's export share of 42% is remarkably high and above German average.
 In addition, several headquarters of internationally operating companies are located in the region, for example Siemens, Adidas, Bosch, Puma and Faber-Castell.

 Due to the positive trend, Cargo Center II (CCN II) was built in 2003.
-Today, almost 14400 m2 storage space and 6550 m² of office space is available at Nuremberg Airport.
-107,123 metric tons of cargo were handled in 2010.
+Today, almost 14400 m2 of storage space and 6550 m² of office space are available at Nuremberg Airport.
+In 2025, 4,686 tonnes of air freight were flown to and from Nuremberg.
+A far larger volume – 86,359 tonnes in 2025 – is trucked, i.e. carried by road to other airports and only flown from there; the airport reports this figure separately.